showlab/videollm-online/README.md

 - **Cheap and Scalable Streaming Data Synthesis**: Current video datasets for training multimodal LLMs are mostly offline and unsuitable for training an online video language model.
 Our method **transforms any offline annotation into streaming dialogue data** by prompting open-source LLM.
 The model is entirely trained on Llama synthesized data.

-- **Asynchronous Real-Time Inference**: Our inference method **parallelizes** video encoding, LLM forwarding for video frames, and LLM response generation, arranging them asynchronously.
+- **Parallelized Real-Time Inference**: Our inference method **parallelizes** video encoding, LLM forwarding for video frames, and LLM response generation, arranging them asynchronously.
 This significantly enhances real-time performance, achieving 10-15 FPS on an A100 GPU.

 ### Quick Start